ComplianceAsCode/ComplianceAsCode.github.io/_posts/2023-03-08-platforms.md

 Therefore, the user won't receive any false positive about UEFI misconfiguration in his report.
 Moreover, if the Bash or Ansible remediations of this rule are executed on such system, they won't do any action because they will be wrapped in an applicability check as well.

-In our example, adding the `platform: uefi` line to the `rule.yml` file will cause that the generated XCCDF rule in the built SCAP source data stream will contain an `<xccdf-1.2:platform>` element which references a CPE item `cpe:/a:uefi` which references a OVAL check `system_boot_mode_is_uefi`.
+In our example, adding the `platform: uefi` line to the `rule.yml` file will cause that the generated XCCDF rule in the built SCAP source data stream will contain an `<xccdf-1.2:platform>` element which references a CPE item `cpe:/a:uefi` which references an OVAL check `system_boot_mode_is_uefi`.
 This check is defined in the `/shared/applicability/oval` directory.
 Moreover, the Bash remediation will be wrapped by the condition specified in the `bash_conditional` key.
-Similarly, the Ansible task will be extended by a when statement containing the condition specified in the `ansible_conditional` key.
+Similarly, the Ansible task will be extended by a `when` statement containing the condition specified in the `ansible_conditional` key.

 There exist multiple useful platforms in the ComplianceAsCode repository that are based on architecture, presence of files or packages, containers, partitions and they are used in many rules across multiple products.